The Attainable Greatness of Rebbetzin Batsheva Kanievsky

 Think about it.
 Would you like to get up alone early morning when it is still dark outside and quiet inside to get ready to go out for a long day to support your family?
 It’s hard, but men do it all the time.

-Rav Chaim Kanievsky passed away at his home in Bnei Brak on March 18, 2022, it was on Friday Shushan Purim, at the age of 94.
-At the Levaya on March 20th 2022, when eulogizing his father, Rabbi Shlomo Kanievsky said that his father came home for lunch every day at about 1:30 p.m.
-If lunch was completely ready along with with wife to site and eat with him, he would sit down to eat, otherwise, he learned Torah, until his wife was ready to sit down and eat together with him.
+When eulogizing his father, Rabbi Shlomo Kanievsky said that his father came home for lunch every day at about 1:30 p.m.
+If lunch was completely ready, he would sit down to eat together with his wife.
+However, if his wife needed to finish up some of the food that needed to be freshly made, he learned Torah, until his wife was ready to sit down and eat together with him.
 “He would never eat without our mother,” said Rabbi Shlomo.

 This is also something that should give you a lot of comfort knowing that no matter what the situation you are in, you too can give respect to your spouse and (if not yet established) the respect towards you will be reciprocated with time, love and patience.
 Respecting your spouse is the biggest gift you can give yourself, your marriage and to your children.